jfrog/artifactory-cli-go/README.md

    --user         [Optional] Artifactory user --password     [Optional] Artifactory password --props        [Optional] List of properties in the form of key1=value1;key2=value2,...
 Only artifacts with these properties will be downloaded.
+   --deb          [Optional] Used for Debian packages in the form of distribution/component/architecture.
    --flat         [Default: false] Set to true if you do not wish to have the Artifactory repository path structure created locally for your downloaded artifacts
    --recursive    [Default: true] Set to false if you do not wish to include the download of artifacts inside sub-directories in Artifactory.
    --min-split    [Default: 5120] Minimum file size in KB to split into ranges.
 Set to -1 for no splits.